 Further information:

 Central Office for Foreign Education.
-Here you will find information on qualifications acquired abroad.
+Here you will find information about qualifications acquired abroad.